fpcorso/data-blog/content/2023-10-19-getting-started-athena.md

 Description: Explore AWS Athena for S3 data queries, cost-effective insights, and efficient data exploration.
 Unleash the power of SQL for data in S3!
 Status: published
 ---
-If you use AWS for a lot of your engineering, you will often end up with large amounts of data not in a database, such as log files or extracted data files in S3.
+In engineering, you will often end up with large amounts of data not in a database, such as log files or extracted data files in S3.
 AWS Athena is a great tool that allows you to query this data without loading it into a database.
 This post will walk through the basics of setting up Athena and querying data in S3.

 **Costs Note:** While I try to keep most tutorials within the AWS free tier, this can incur some costs.
 While writing this tutorial, I went through setting up the crawler and tables multiple times, and it cost roughly $0.50 USD.
 It can cost more if you use a lot of data, so I recommend experimenting with a small CSV for this tutorial (I also provide one below).